lippatrick/cloud-engineering-portifolio-AWS/Projects/EC2-Setup/README.md

 ### Future project
-PHP user login page, full CI/CD pipeline dealing with servers and database (Mysql)
+PHP user login page, full CI/CD pipeline dealing with servers and database (Mysql) with route 53 for DNS